jamdotjar/rtweekend-tui/README.md

 [![Crates.io Size](https://img.shields.io/crates/size/rtw-tui)](https://crates.io/crates/rtw-tui)

 This is a terminal user interface (TUI) for my raytracer, that allows you to create, preview, and render simple scenes, all in your terminal!
 This is based on my library, [rtwlib](https://crates.io/crates/rtwlib), and is a pseudo-demo for that.
+It's made using the fantastic ratatui library, and is probably cross platform.
 ## Features
 - Create spheres of any size and position!
 - Make your own materials, diffuse, metal,